Austrian National Library: Austrian Empire

 The collection politics of the Imperial Library separated at the beginning the 19th century appreciably due to the requirements of the representation and its attention to scientific works.
 The multinational condition of the Austrian Empire brought with itself that, not only German-language books were collected, but also books of the Slavic and Hungarian linguistic area.
 Substantial parts of the Hungarian collection moved to Budapest, however, after reconciliation with Hungary.

+In 1844 Anton Schmid was appointed custodian.
+He was responsible for organizing the library under its first handwritten catalogue.
 During the March revolution of 1848, the Imperial Library was in extreme danger, when after the bombardment of Vienna caused the burning of the Hofburg, in which the Imperial Library was located.

 An important addition to the Imperial Library is the papyrus collection, which goes back to the acquisitions of the Viennese of antique dealer Theodor Graf.

 First Republic and German Reich

 After the proclamation of the Republic of Austria, the Imperial Library was renamed in 1920 as the Austrian National Library.

 The collection politics of intermediate wartime concentrated on "the national literature of those German trunks, which came now under foreign-national rule."
 The director at that time of the library was Josef Donabaum.
 Under the line of the general manager, Paul Heigl, during the Nazi period (NS-zeit), hundreds of thousands of writings were accommodated here or the library served for majority the worthless, but seized works as transit camps into German libraries.

 After the fall of the Nazi regime, the Austrian National Library held on to many of these seized works.
 In December 2003, in response to the passage of an art restitution law in 1998, the Library submitted a report on such seized works to the Commission for Provenance Research detailing works not yet returned to their rightful owners.